Laws Governing Art Consignment

 Uniform Commercial Code

 The Uniform Commercial Code (UCC) is a set of acts that tries to harmonize state laws.
-Many states have used the UCC to form laws that govern art consignments.
 The UCC states that if your artwork is damaged due to the gallery's negligence, the gallery must compensate you for your loss.

 One of the more common issues in the art world concerns who is financial responsible in the event the gallery goes bankrupt.
 The UCC provides that the gallery's creditors can seize your consigned goods to pay for the gallery's debts.
 All of the gallery's creditors stand in line to collect before you.
 If there are funds left after the creditors are paid, the judge in bankruptcy court can award you compensation for your art.
 If the gallery has a lot of debts or there are too many artists to compensate, you may see little or no compensation for your art.
 The UCC protects artists in art consignment if the artists fulfill certain requirements: